chowkw/kokweng_github_page/README.md

 ## FEATURED
 <!-- Add your details -->
 ##### Certifications
-Machine Learning by Columbia University
+i)  Machine Learning by Columbia University, United States ii)  Xxx Xxxxx Xxxx by LMN Institute, India

 ##### Achievements
 Star performer of the year at Accenture